gogins/csound-wasm/README.md

-2. `build-wasm.sh`, which updates submodules, builds Csound for WASM, builds CsoundAC for WASM, and creates a release package that also includes examples, Csound instrment definitions, miscellaneous JavaScript files, and so on.
+2. `build-wasm.sh`, which updates submodules, builds Csound for WASM, builds CsoundAC for WASM, and creates a release package that also includes examples, Csound instrument definitions, miscellaneous JavaScript files, and so on.